Brenda Hodge: Sentencing

 In August 1984, she was found guilty of wilful murder and was sentenced to death by Justice Pidgeon.
 On being sentenced to hang she recalls "(I felt)...
 Numb, detached.
 I felt nothing.
 I believe I am not the only person to have had that experience.
-Many people thought Lindy Chamberlain was guilty simply because she 'showed no emotion' at her trial".
+Many people thought Lindy Chamberlain was guilty simply because she 'showed no emotion' at her trial."

-After the state of Western Australia abolished the death penalty Hodge's sentence was commuted to life in prison.
-She recalls "It didn't mean anything to me at the time; I still had this vague idea my life was already over, almost as though I was already dead..."
+After the state of Western Australia abolished capital punishment, Hodge's sentence was commuted to life in prison.
+She recalls, "It didn't mean anything to me at the time; I still had this vague idea my life was already over, almost as though I was already dead..."

 She was sent to Bandyup maximum security prison where she remained until 1988, when she was transferred to Greenough Regional Prison.
 In prison she began to study.
 She learnt to touch type and enrolled in English and literature courses as well as a TAFE trade apprenticeship in cooking.
 Becoming a model prisoner, she became friendly with a parish priest and converted to Roman Catholicism while imprisoned.

 After numerous appeals, she was paroled on 20 October 1995.
 She was contacted by her half-sisters in 2003 for the first time ever, not knowing she had any more family.
 She still keeps in close contact with them to this day.

 She currently lives in Geraldton, Western Australia.
 Her autobiography, WALK ON: The remarkable true story of the last person sentenced to death in Australia was published in 2005.
 She appeared on Enough Rope with Andrew Denton in 2005 talking about her life for the first time in public.

 Shortly after Hodge's sentence, Western Australia became the last state to remove the death penalty for murder.
-New South Wales, however, kept it for treason until the following year.
+New South Wales, however, retained it for treason until the following year.